ldpliu/egent/task-templates/tiny-refactor.md

+---
-# Task: Tiny Refactor
+name: Tiny Refactor

-## Parameters
+description: Refactor the code of the specified repo.
+parameters:
+  repo_name:
+    description: Name of the repo to refactor
+dependencies:
+  - knowledge/code/repos.md
+  - knowledge/tools/git.md
+  - knowledge/tools/github.md

-- repo name
+  - knowledge/tools/noti.md

-## Description

-Motivation:
+---

-I want to continuously improve the code quality of the repository by making small changes each time, following the concept of "tiny refactor".
+I want to continuously improve the code quality of the repository {{repo_name}} by making small changes each time, following the concept of "tiny refactor".

 Actions: